evmts/tevm-monorepo/docs/src/content/docs/reference/@tevm/config/types/type-aliases/ResolvedCompilerConfig.md

 If set to true it will resolve forge remappings and libs Set to "path/to/forge/executable" to use a custom forge executable

+### jsonAbiAsConst

+> **jsonAbiAsConst**: `string`[]

+A glob pattern or array of glob patterns indicating which ABIs should be resolved as const.
+This allows for more precise typing of ABIs in TypeScript.

 ### libs

 > **libs**: readonly `string`[]